Thank you for taking action! The 2025 regular session in Louisiana has ended and our lawmakers opposed HB 555 & HB 629!

 House Bill 555 – “Medical Freedom Act”

 Authors: Reps.
-Kathy Edmonston Amedee and Danny McCormick
+Beryl Amedee and Danny McCormick

 HB555 conflates public health with discrimination and would prohibit government and private entities—including schools and businesses—from requiring medical interventions, including vaccines.
 The sweeping scope of the bill threatens basic public health practices that have long protected communities from outbreaks of infectious disease like measles and polio.